awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 Before you create a `SecureString` parameter, read about the requirements for this type of parameter\.
 For more information, see [Create a SecureString parameter \(AWS CLI\)](param-create-cli.md#param-create-cli-securestring)\.

 **Important**
 Parameter Store supports only [symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
-You cannot use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
+You can't use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*

-1. Install and configure the AWS Tools for PowerShell, if you have not already\.
+1. Install and configure the AWS Tools for PowerShell, if you haven't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.